Michigan Bed & Breakfast Removes Norwegian Flag After People Keep Mistaking It For Confederate Flag

 The color scheme and presence of two blue bars bisecting each other is featured in a banner colloquially referred to as the “Confederate flag.”
 Though it was never the official flag of the Confederacy, and indeed, most Confederate soldiers likely would have never seen it, the Army of Northern Virginia Battle Flag has since come to be called the “Confederate flag.”

-The similarities between the two banners end at the somewhat-similar color scheme and the presence of bisecting blue bars, however.
+The similarities between the two banners end at the similar color scheme and the presence of bisecting blue bars, however.

-It seems, however, that the nuances of vexillology were lost on some, as the couple received multiple complaints about the banner that adorned their business.
+It seems that the nuances of vexillology were lost on some, as the couple received multiple complaints about the banner that adorned their business.

 “What we’re getting is so much more negative now.
 It’s not just, ‘hey you’re flying the Confederate flag.’
 It’s, ‘you should be ashamed to fly the Confederate flag.
 You’re a bigot because you fly the Confederate flag.'”

-Mrs. Offbecker said that there’s even a rumor going around that the building itself was built by Confederate leaders.
+Offbecker said that there’s even a rumor going around that the building itself was built by Confederate leaders.
 It was not.

-However, out of concern that the flag controversy could hurt their business’ bottom line, the couple decided to retire the Norwegian flag.
+However, out of concern that the controversy could hurt their bottom line, the couple decided to retire the Norwegian flag.

 “We started to have this concern that it was deterring people away from coming to our bed and breakfast.
 That they would see it and make this judgement,” she said.

-Meanwhile, the so-called Confederate flag is disappearing from areas where it was once prominent, in the wake of the George Floyd protests, which have shone a light on racism in areas of life outside of just policing.
-For example, NASCAR has banned fans from bringing it to its events and, as reported by The Inquisitr, Mississippi recently retired the imagery from its own flag, with a view towards replacing it with the words “In God We Trust” in some way or another.
+Meanwhile, the so-called Confederate flag is disappearing from areas where it was once prominent, in the wake of the George Floyd protests, which have shined a light on racism in areas of life outside of just policing.

+NASCAR has banned fans from bringing it to its events and, as reported by The Inquisitr, Mississippi recently retired the imagery from its own flag, with a view toward replacing it with the words “In God We Trust” in some way or another.